Our journey to improvement

 How are we monitoring our progress?

-We have appointed an Independent Assurance Panel to be a critical friend to us, and they will challenge and support us over the next three years.
+We have also appointed an Independent Assurance Panel to be a critical friend to us, and they will challenge and support us over the next three years.

 We will report on our progress to you and the councillors every six months.
 The Independent Assurance Panel will also provide their view to Full Council of how we're doing every six months.